inphinito/ngx-daterange/README.md

 export class AppModule { }
 ```

-ngx-daterange is implemented as a single text input that displays one, or two calendars depending on your options.
+ngx-date-range-picker is implemented as a single text input that displays one, or two calendars depending on your options.
 It may be implemented with, or without options in your component as such:

 ```HTML
 <date-range-picker [options]="options" [parentFormGroup]="form" [controlName]="'myDateRange'"></date-range-picker>
 ```

-By default, ngx-daterange will assign a control name of "dateRange", however you may override this with the `[controlName]` input.
+By default, ngx-date-range-picker will assign a control name of "dateRange", however you may override this with the `[controlName]` input.

-ngx-daterange assumes that you have a `FormGroup` instance that you are adding it to, and as such expects you to pass in the FormGroup via the `[parentFormGroup]` input.
+ngx-date-range-picker assumes that you have a `FormGroup` instance that you are adding it to, and as such expects you to pass in the FormGroup via the `[parentFormGroup]` input.

 ### Populating Existing Dates